phamtienthanh-luvina/NettyForWiperdog/Testing/README.md

 Test fucntions :

-    Selenium_test
+Selenium_test :
 + Using Selenium IDE (http://docs.seleniumhq.org/) to test the functions of Netty + servlet handler in wiperdog

-         Refer to TestFunctions_Report.xlsx for reproceduce the test functions  & report
+ (Refer to TestFunctions_Report.xlsx for reproceduce the test functions  & report)

 Script_test:
 + Using Curl to test servlet's functions

 Test performance :